PolicyEngine/policyengine-app/src/posts/articles/conservative-2024-manifesto.md

 - Lowering research and development funding
 - Increasing international student visa fees

 The Conservatives also propose spending increases to national defence, the NHS, and on some programs we classify as education-related (National Service and apprenticeship subsidies).
+Because none of these changes impact benefits modelled by PolicyEngine, we assume the Conservatives' costings and use the ONS’ estimates of the distributional impact of public service spending categories.

 | **Provision**                          | **Conservatives (£bn)** | **PolicyEngine (£bn)**                                                                                                           |
 | -------------------------------------- | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------- |